Recons7/Garun-Framework/README.txt

 Command > type: [./g-scrap] To acess Site Scrapper.

 Command > type: [g.handle-paywork] To handle a payload session if sent payload to victim.

-Command > type: [scrapnum] To Osint a phone number.

 Command > type: [clr] To clear the Screen.